Communication Skills

 Stress Tolerance

-Field Service Management can be very stressful at times.
+Working in Field Service Management can be very stressful at times.
 If more customer requests appear than there are currently available resources, the field manager must allocate make decisions with certainty.

 It is their job to prioritise requests.
 In areas of business continuity (B2B), for example if customers must stop their production due to a defective machine - there is additional pressure.